 This federal tax credit is retroactive for all of 2012, so all customers who purchased one of the product configurations listed above are eligible for the 10% federal tax credit.

 As a reminder, these tax credits are based on the final bill of sale price for the motorcycle to the customer (including any configuration accessories and any additional batteries purchased on the same invoice).
 Cost of the vehicle can be based on the total bill of sale price, less taxes, fees, and registration.
 If the product was discounted, the tax credit applies to the discounted price.

 To ensure eligibility for the 30% federal tax credit on charging equipment, it is recommended that these accessories be purchased on a separate invoice which can be used as documentation for tax purposes.

 As with all tax matters, this information does not constitute tax advice, please consult your tax advisor, attorney, or accountant for specific details on how to claim these tax benefits.
-The IRS has provided final forms and instructions for these tax incentives in time to meet the 2012 tax return season.
-The 2012 IRS form for e-motorcycles can be found here: http://www.irs.gov/pub/irs-pdf/f8834.pdf.
-The 2012 IRS Form for charging equipment can be found here: http://www.irs.gov/pub/irs-pdf/f8911.pdf.
+The IRS has provided forms and instructions for these tax incentives for the 2012 and 2013 tax return seasons.
+The 2012 IRS form for e-motorcycles is here: http://www.irs.gov/pub/irs-pdf/f8834.pdf.
+The 2013 IRS form for e-motorcycles is here: http://www.irs.gov/pub/irs-pdf/f8936.pdf.
+The IRS form for charging equipment for both 2012 and 2013 can be found here: http://www.irs.gov/pub/irs-pdf/f8911.pdf.